Position – Right Back

-The first player introduced through the Glory Horns message board back in 2004, Phil plays with squirrel-like determination.
-His WIFC highlights include being captain for the memorable funbus win at Rotherham in 2005, taking a beating in a Leeds gutter at his debut Worldnet and grabbing his first goal for the club at Dulwich in 2009.
+The first player introduced through the Glory Horns message board back in 2004, Phil played with squirrel-like determination.
+His WIFC highlights included being captain for the memorable funbus win at Rotherham in 2005, taking a beating in a Leeds gutter at his debut Worldnet and grabbing his first goal for the club at Dulwich in 2009.
 He also had a very credible stint with the pikey student mantle while at Uni in Leicester, where he developed an uncanny ability to sponge beer from his mates, and a substantial paunch in which to store his nuts.
-More recently, Phil also got involved off the pitch, and took on the role of fixtures organiser between 2012-14 and was voted clubman in 2012/13 for his efforts.
+Phil also got involved off the pitch, and took on the role of fixtures organiser between 2012-14 and was voted clubman in 2012/13 for his efforts.

 Phil’s Q and A

 Describe yourself in a sentence

 What was the first WFC game you went to and what can you remember about it?

 Bristol City at home in May 1995.
 We won 1-0 with a goal from Kevin Phillips.
 On the way home my dad apologised for all the bad language and my reply was (i was 7 at the time) “Don’t worry Dad, i hear worse than that at school!”.

 Winning the Playoff final at Wembley in 99.
 I was only eleven at the time but I remember it well.
 It was the moment that, after a childhood of being somewhat partial to Man United thanks to my Dad, I was sure I was going to be Watford for life.